Human Cytome Project, Cytomics & Systems Biology

 with cells representing the elementary units of organs

-- top-down information acquisition from the molecular cell phenotype to the genome level by differential single cell screens in diseased versus reference individuals.
-Hypothesis driven parameter selection is used for the cytometric information acquisition in combination with hypothesis-free exhaustive bioinformatic data analysis to access new knowledge spaces inaccessible to a-priori traditional hypothesis formulation.
+- acquisition of top-down information from molecular cell phenotypes to the genome level by differential single cell screens in diseased versus reference individuals.
+Hypothesis driven parameter selection for the acquisition of cytometric information in combination with hypothesis-free exhaustive bioinformatic data analysis to address new knowledge spaces inaccessible to a-priori traditional hypothesis formulation.

-- this provides therapy related predictions of future disease course for individual diseased patients from altered molecular cell phenotypes.
+- generation of therapy related predictions of future disease course for individual diseased patients (outcome predictions) from altered molecular cell phenotypes.

-- discriminatory data patterns (hotspots) from differential screens identify altered molecular cell phenotypes and provide access to the molecular reverse engineering of disease pathways by biomedical cell systems biology and to the discovery of new drug targets.
+- obtention of discriminatory data patterns (hotspots) from differential screens to identify altered molecular cell phenotypes and to access molecular reverse engineering of disease pathways by biomedical cell systems biology and to the discovery of new drug targets.

 |48, 44, 43, 36, 35, 34, 33, 28, 27, 26, 25, 22, 21, 20, 15, 14, 12, 10, 7, 5, 4|